cblomart/perso-cb-lite/README.md

 ## What it does

-- Buy and sell crypto with automatic stop-loss protection
+- Buy and sell crypto with market orders
 - Buy/sell percentage of available balance with `percentage` setting (includes 1% fee buffer)
 - Check your account balance
 - View and cancel orders (individual or all)